 An act relating to school safety; creating s.
 1006.147,

-F.S.; providing a short title; prohibiting bullying or
+F.S.; providing a short title; prohibiting bullying and

-district to adopt a policy prohibiting such bullying and
+each school district to adopt a policy prohibiting such

 Be It Enacted by the Legislature of the State of Florida: